LukeWait/base-converter/README.md

 2. Extract the contents to a desired location.
 3. Run the `BaseConverter.exe` file.

-#### Linux
+#### Linux/macOS
-Due to size constraints, a Linux executable is not included in the releases.
-Please follow the instructions below to run the application from source.
+Due to size constraints, Linux/macOS executables are not included in the releases.
+Please follow the instructions below to run the application from source or the [Development](#development) section for details on building with PyInstaller.

 ### From Source
 To install and run the application from source: